 Metro's capital plan for fiscal years 2017 and 2018 envisioned debt as part of the capital funding plan.
-Specifically, FY2017 capital budget included \$58.3 million of debt financing while the proposed FY2018 capital budget has bond financing in the amount of \$441 million.
-Additionally, the FY2011-2016 CFA included \$440 million of long-term debt financing, of which Metro only issued \$220 million of short-term debt instead.
-The combination of lower debt issuance and higher capital investment resulted in a \$75.9 million funding gap for capital project expenditures outlined in the 2011-2016 CFA.
-Rather than provide cash to Metro, jurisdictional staff have agreed to include this amount as part of the proposed debt issuance.
+Specifically, the original FY2017 capital budget included \$58.3 million of debt financing, while the proposed FY2018 capital budget has additional debt financing in the amount of \$441 million -- \$150 million to pay back the lines of credit (LOC) that have been used to support additional Board-authorized capital investment in FY2017 (above the original budget of \$950 million), plus \$291 million to support planned capital investment in FY2018.